jeffpatton1971/armtemplates/README.md

 # TODO
+- 12/20 : Add connections template for wiring up vpngw
-- 12/20 : VPN Gateway Template, if bgp false still get errors about bgpsettings being null
+- 12/20 : ~~VPN Gateway Template, if bgp false still get errors about bgpsettings being null~~
 - 12/13 : Clean up Bastion rules in nsg template
 - 12/12 : Update NSG template to be more customizable, choose deploymentType and define additional rules
 - 12/11 : ~~Rework AppGw template to be less load balancer and more appgw~~